FaresAhmedb/flask-simple-chat-app/README.md

 $ flask run
 ```

-The last command output should be something like this
+The last command output should be something like this:

 ```
  * Serving Flask app 'app/app.py' (lazy loading)